 Jez, you've got to stop punishing yourself.
 You're not too technical, just ugly, gross ugly.

 See more »

-The three blow-up dolls are listed among the cast as Frankie, Sally and Angie.
+The three blow-up dolls are listed among the cast in the closing credits as Frankie, Sally and Angie.
 See more »

 Was this review helpful to you?